Neale Silva scholarship for Chilean studentsHistory

 - If applying to graduate school at UW-Madison, candidates should abide by application deadlines for their potential program, which deadlines will be earlier than the application deadline for the Neale Silva scholarship, in most cases.
 If applying as a non-degree student, successful candidates will be directed to an application form later in the process.

-Applications are due in Madison on April 1 for awards beginning the following September.
-When appropriate to their educational situation and professional objectives, scholarship recipients may affiliate with the UW as Honorary Fellows or trainees rather than students.
+Applications must be received by April 1 for awards beginning the following September or January.
+When appropriate to their educational situation and professional objectives, scholarship recipients may be affiliated with the UW as Honorary Fellows or trainees rather than students.

 Eduardo Neale Silva Memorial Scholarship